Manipal Institute of Technology: Student bodies

-Formula Manipal is a student initiative aiming to conceive, design, fabricate, develop and compete with other Formula style vehicles at International Formula Student events.
+Formula Manipal is a student initiative aiming to conceive, design, fabricate, develop and compete with other Formula-style vehicles at International Formula Student events.
 They built a 600 cc race car that was selected to participate in the Formula SAE 2008 competition organized by the Society of Automotive Engineers held at Ferrari race track at Maranello in Italy, an international race car design competition which is attended by universities from across the world.
 In 2009, the team participated with the second prototype at FS UK, held at the Silverstone F1 Track.

-ThrustMIT is one of the country’s first rocketry teams.
-The team aims to foster interest and innovation in the field of rocketry.
-The modus operandi at ThrustMIT involves providing team members hands-on experience in this field, allowing them to improve and learn on the job, which ultimately aids them in supporting the team’s endeavors.
+ThrustMIT is one of the country's first rocketry teams.

 Project Manas is another initiative by students and is an AI robotics team that was founded in the year 2014.
 They have taken part in India's biggest driverless car challenge - "Spark the Rise" - organized by Mahindra.
 The team qualified for three stages and is one of the top 13 teams to qualify for the prototyping phase.
 The prototype is capable of detecting and navigating around pedestrians, a variety of traffic signs and signals, road and non-road regions, vehicles along with a wide range of other obstacles.

 AeroMIT is a student project aiming towards aeromodelling and drone research.
-They design and fabricate RC and autonomous aerial vehicles for competition as well as research purpose.
+They design and fabricate RC and autonomous aerial vehicles for competition as well as research purposes.
 The year 2019-20 was one of the most successful years for the team.
 They secured podium positions in national competitions like Aerophilia 2019 and Techfest, 2020.
 The team also secured World Rank 4 in their flagship competition SAE AeroDesign East 2020 held in Lakeland, Florida.
 Other than that, the team secured World Rank 1 in the category of Oral Presentation by scoring the highest points in the history of the competition and was also the only team to lift the maximum possible payload.
 Participating in competitions is not the only goal of the team; they also focus on various projects and research work.

-Mars Rover Manipal, one of the more recent endeavors by the undergraduate students, is a multi-disciplinary team that designs and builds rovers for exploration of extraterrestrial environments.
-They regularly compete in various competitions, and have steadily improved their rankings at the University Rover Challenge held by The Mars Society USA, since they first entered in 2016.
+Mars Rover Manipal, is a multi-disciplinary team that designs and builds rovers for the exploration of extraterrestrial environments.
+They regularly compete in various competitions and have steadily improved their rankings at the University Rover Challenge held by The Mars Society USA, since they first entered in 2016.
 It is a premier robotics competition held annually every summer at the Mars Desert Research Station in Utah, USA.